VirtusLab/scala-cli/website/docs/reference/scala-command/cli-options.md

 Aliases: `-o`

+`MUST have` per Scala Runner specification

 Set the destination path

 ### `--force`

 Aliases: `-f`

+`MUST have` per Scala Runner specification

 Overwrite the destination directory, if it exists

 ### `--default-scaladoc-options`

 Aliases: `--default-scaladoc-opts`

+`SHOULD have` per Scala Runner specification

 Control if Scala CLI should use default options for scaladoc, true by default.
 Use `--default-scaladoc-opts:false` to not include default options.